Our Senior Leadership Team

 Jennifer has been CEO of Tenants Victoria since June 2019.
 A collaborative not-for-profit leader, her experience spanning management and service delivery roles in housing, health, youth and community development over 25 years has been centred on the needs and aspirations of people in the community receiving those services.
 Driven by social justice values, Jennifer’s operational skills are complemented by a grasp of public policy detail and what’s required for stakeholder engagement and successful advocacy.
 Many of her most satisfying work outcomes, Jennifer says, have been achieved at times when public policy and funding constraints required bold decision-making

 Before she joined Tenants Victoria, Jennifer was CEO for seven years at Eating Disorders Victoria.
 She has also worked at Jesuit Social Services and Merri Health and lectured at La Trobe University.
 Jennifer’s initial training was as a clinical speech pathologist.
 She also has two Master’s degrees – a Master of Strategic Foresight and an MBA, both from Swinburne University.
 In 2016, Jennifer was awarded a Churchill Fellowship and undertook a study program at Harvard University on how innovation and collaboration can improve service outcomes.

-A human resources leader who has worked in Australia and overseas, Kylie’s professional experience spans the corporate, disability and broader not-for-profit sectors She has worked in HR for the Energy Savings Trust in the UK, and in Melbourne for Kraft and the welfare agency Good Shepherd.
+A human resources leader who has worked in Australia and overseas, Kylie’s professional experience spans the corporate, disability and broader not-for-profit sectors.
+She has worked in human resources for the Energy Savings Trust in the UK, and in Melbourne for Kraft and the welfare agency Good Shepherd.
 Kylie places a high priority on a partnership approach within Tenants Victoria to develop staff and internal culture and shape organisational capability.